DedaDev/cryptoTrader/README.md

 # CryptoTrader
 This is the script that compare prices from diferent markets and returns best trade options.
-It console log the trade options in format COIN to BUY/WITH WITCH COIN (SPACE) FIRST MARKET (SPACE) PRICE (SPACE) SECOND MARKET (PRICE) PROFIT IN PERCENTAGE
+It console log the trade options in format COIN to BUY/WITH WITCH COIN (SPACE) FIRST MARKET (SPACE) PRICE (SPACE) SECOND MARKET (SPACE) PROFIT IN PERCENTAGE

 To start:
 1) npm install clear